getporter/porter/docs/content/build-image.md

 # exec mixin has no buildtime dependencies
 ```

-Porter starts the Dockerfile by using two base images: `quay.io/deis/lightweight-docker-go:v0.2.0` and `debian:stretch`.
+Porter starts the Dockerfile by using a base image.
+The base image is currently not configurable.
 Next, the `cnab` directory is added to the image.
 This will include any contributions from dependencies and the mixin executables.
 Next, the _porter.yaml_ is added to the image.
 Next, an entry point that conforms to the CNAB specification is added to the image.
 Finally, a set of CA certificates is added.

 Once this is completed, the image is built and pushed to the specified Docker registry: